tobiasschoch/wbacon/inst/paper/paper.md

 The BACON algorithm for multivariate outlier nomination can be initialized in two ways: version "V1" or "V2" [see @billoretal2000].
 In version V2, the algorithm is started from the coordinate-wise median.
 As a consequence, the resulting estimators of location and scatter are robust, i.e., the breakdown point[^1] is approximately 40\% [@billoretal2000], but the estimators are not affine equivariant estimators of the population location and scatter.
 However, @billoretal2000 show that the estimators are *nearly* affine equivariant.

-[^1]: Intuitively, the breakdown point of an estimator is the proportion of outliers an estimator can handle before giving a arbitrary or meaningless result (e.g., arbitrarily large estimate).
-See @maronnaetal2018 for a rigorous definition.
+[^1]: Intuitively, the breakdown point of an estimator is the proportion of outliers an estimator can handle before giving a arbitrary or meaningless result; see @maronnaetal2018 for a rigorous definition.

 The initialization by version V1 yields estimators that are affine equivariant by design because the algorithm is started from the coordinate-wise mean, but the estimators have a very low breakdown point.